The first retrospective exhibition by artist Sonia Boyce.

 Focusing on work from the mid-1990s to the present the exhibition will reflect Boyce’s move from her earlier drawing and collage which explored her own position as a black British woman, towards more improvised, collaborative ways of working.
 These unpredictable, open processes have been documented through a range of media including photography, film and wallpaper.
 The gallery has also commissioned Boyce to make a new collaborative live work for the exhibition.

 Sonia Boyce is fascinated by ‘what people do when they come together’.
-She is currently working with the gallery team and invited collaborators, including Lasana Shabazz and drag artists from Family Gorgeous, to make a new work: a night-time group takeover of the gallery exploring ‘gender trouble’ among the gallery’s 19th century painting displays and wider culture.
-This new commission will be made into a film installation and shown for the first time in the exhibition.
+She has worked with the gallery team and invited collaborators, including Lasana Shabazz and drag artists from Family Gorgeous, to make a new work, Six Acts, a night-time group takeover of the gallery exploring ‘gender trouble’ among the gallery’s 19th century painting displays and wider culture.
+This new commission – a 6 screen film – will be shown for the first time in the exhibition.

 Other works on display

-For You, Only You, 2007 is a film of a collaboration between sound artist Mikhail Karikis and the early music group Alamere, exploring the relationship between early music and contemporary sound art.
+For You, Only You, 2007 is a film of a collaboration between sound artist Mikhail Karikis and the early music group Alamire, exploring the relationship between early music and contemporary sound art.

 Exquisite Cacophony, 2015 is a film of an improvised encounter between indie rapper Astronautalis and vocal artist Elaine Mitchener.
 Their spontaneous interplay explores tensions, slippages and revelations resulting from mixing sounds and words to produce a cacophony.